Wirtual Self Reported Market Cap Reaches $100.23 Million (WIRTUAL)

-Wirtual (WIRTUAL) traded up 1% against the US dollar during the 1 day period ending at 10:00 AM Eastern on September 24th.
-During the last week, Wirtual has traded up 10.4% against the US dollar.
-One Wirtual token can now be bought for about $0.0007 or 0.00000001 BTC on popular exchanges.
-Wirtual has a total market cap of $100.23 million and $8.07 worth of Wirtual was traded on exchanges in the last day.
+Wirtual (WIRTUAL) traded 1.9% higher against the U.S. dollar during the twenty-four hour period ending at 16:00 PM ET on September 25th.
+One Wirtual token can now be bought for approximately $0.0008 or 0.00000001 BTC on major cryptocurrency exchanges.
+Wirtual has a market cap of $100.23 million and approximately $39.10 worth of Wirtual was traded on exchanges in the last 24 hours.
+During the last week, Wirtual has traded 11.2% higher against the U.S. dollar.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.